-Within a few weeks of becoming infected, most people get painful inflammation in the rectum (known as ‘proctitis’) with bleeding, pus, constipation or ulcers.
-They can also get a fever and feel unwell.
+- Within a few weeks of becoming infected, most people get painful inflammation in the rectum (known as ‘proctitis’) with bleeding, pus, constipation or ulcers.

-A small sore might appear where the bacteria got into the body, but most people don’t notice one.
+- A small sore might appear where the bacteria got into your body, but most people don’t notice one.

 Left untreated, LGV can cause lasting damage to the rectum that may require surgery.